Reflections on the 50th Anniversary of The 1964-65 Civil Rights and Voting Rights Act,The Black Composer and My Brother's Keeper Initiative

 If the growing pool of exceptionally talented African American classically trained instrumentalists, singers, composers and conductors in 2014 are kept out like an Invisible Man out of Ralph Ellison's landmark work of the same name, where are we headed?

-This rhetorical question is answered ....in a problematic reality which The Black Composer is confronted in 2014, 50 years after The 1964 Civil Rights Act.
+This rhetorical question is answered ....in a problematic reality which The Black Composer is confronted in 2014 and 2015, 50 years after The 1964 and 1965 Civil Rights Acts.

 - Black Composers have been passed over for Commissions to write music commemorating the critical anniversaries of The Civil Rights Movement. i.e. March on Washington, Birmingham Church Bombing, 1964 Mississippi Murders,1965 March on Selma and 1968 Assassination of Martin Luther King